Authors | Speakers | Reviewers

 Speaker registration

 It is mandatory your speaker registration be completed and paid for your paper to be published.
 There is one speaker per presentation.
+Only one person per paper can register at the speaker rate.
 The ACG publications team will not undertake any desktop publishing or proofreading work on your final paper until you have registered as a speaker.
-If you register and subsequently withdraw your paper from the conference, the ACG will withhold an editorial fee of AUD 440 (GST inclusive).
+If you register and subsequently withdraw your paper from the conference, the ACG will withhold an editorial fee of AUD 660 (GST inclusive).
 Please refer to the Speaker Terms & Conditions.

 Publication agreement

 To publish your paper, the ACG requires you sign and submit a publication agreement.
-This must be signed by the lead author of the paper.
-Your paper will be published in the conference proceedings, as well as on the ACG Online Repository of Conference Proceedings.
+This must be signed by an author of the paper.
+Your paper will be published on the ACG Online Repository of Conference Proceedings.
+Please note that copies of your paper may not be distributed aside from the copy provided by the ACG after the event.

 Finalising your paper for publication